cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 [`beforeEach` and `afterEach`](https://jestjs.io/docs/en/setup-teardown#repeating-setup-for-many-tests), or [`beforeAll` and `afterAll`](https://jestjs.io/docs/en/setup-teardown#one-time-setup), which can be used to performing actions that are needed before and after running all tests or each test in a suite.
-Fore example, the tests in [`Analytics-spec.js`](https://github.com/cfpb/cfgov-refresh/blob/add-js-unit-testing-doc/test/unit_tests/js/modules/Analytics-spec.js#L7-L32) use both `beforeAll` and `beforeEach` inside the root `describe` block to do a variable definition for all tests at the beginning of the suite
+For example, the tests in [`Analytics-spec.js`](https://github.com/cfpb/cfgov-refresh/blob/add-js-unit-testing-doc/test/unit_tests/js/modules/Analytics-spec.js#L7-L32) use both `beforeAll` and `beforeEach` inside the root `describe` block to do a variable definition for all tests at the beginning of the suite